rackspace/runway/docs/source/quickstart/cloudformation.rst

 CloudFormation Quickstart
 #########################

 #.
 Prepare the project directory.
-See :ref:`Repo Structure<repo-structure>`
-   for more details.
+See :ref:`repo_structure:Repo Structure` for more details.

    .. code-block:: sh